Russia leather: Footwear

 Russia leather was (and still is) commonly used for production of footwear.
 In Russia itself, it was usually used to make high boots (sapogi).
 In this craft, Russia leather was usually divided into two sorts: the more expensive yalovka (produced from calf skin) and the cheaper yuft (from all other kinds of animal skins).
 In Soviet times, yalovka leather was used to make army officers' field "Chrome" boots, and yuft leather, in combination with an artificial leather substitute called kirza, was used for the enlisted men's boots.
-Some senior rank officers were given standard yuft boots with thicker leather and micropore rubber soles.
-Versions were created with buckles for tankers and zippers for pilots, rare winterized versions also exist.
+Only high-ranking officers or the nomenklatura would have access to boots made from the quality of true russia leather.